slavistoev/TriviadorHack/README.md

 are then passed to Tesseract OCR for text extraction.
 No DB, just read/write to binary files.
 Using Windows API again we simulate key strokes from the keyboard to insert answers for better reaction times.
 A simple UI built with C++/CLR Windows Forms extension for Visual Studio.
+Utilized use of multithreading for better results.